 1/4 cup cilantro

-12 corn tortillas (Walmart has a variety of brands that smell incredibly fresh and homemade.)
+12 corn tortillas (Different grocery stores have a variety of brands that smell incredibly fresh and homemade.)

-- Pour the 2 tbsp. of lime juice into a medium-sized bowl.
+- Pour the lime juice into a medium-sized bowl.
 (You can use a bottle of lime juice, or squeeze a little fresh.)

 - Finely chop the onion.